tarantool/doc/doc/1.7/book/box/box_schema.rst

     :param string name: the name of the sequence

-    :param table options: see the "Options for box.schema.sequence.create" chart in the sequence section of the data models chapter for a quick overview, and see below for the not-as-quick explanations.
+    :param table options: see a quick overview in the "Options for ``box.schema.sequence.create()``"
+                          :ref:`chart <index-box_sequence-options>`
+                          (in the :ref:`Sequences <index-box_sequence>`
+                          section of the "Data model" chapter),
+                          and see more details below.

-    Return: a reference to a new sequence object.
+    :return: a reference to a new sequence object.

+    Options:

-    **start**.
-The STARTS WITH value.
+    * ``start`` -- the STARTS WITH value.
 Type = integer, Default = 1.

-    **min**.
-The MINIMUM value.
+    * ``min`` -- the MINIMUM value.
 Type = integer, Default = 1.

-    **max**.
-The MAXIMUM value.
+    * ``max`` - the MAXIMUM value.
 Type = integer, Default = 9223372036854775807.

       There is a rule: ``min`` <= ``start`` <= ``max``.
       For example it is illegal to say ``{start=0}`` because then the specified start value (0) would be less than the default min value (1).

       There is a rule: ``min`` <= next-value <= ``max``.
       For example, if the next generated value would be 1000, but the maximum value is 999, then that would be considered "overflow".

-    **cycle**.
-The CYCLE value.
+    * ``cycle`` -- the CYCLE value.
 Type = bool.
 Default = false.

-    If the sequence generator's next value
-    is an overflow number, it causes an error return -- unless ``cycle == true``.
+      If the sequence generator's next value is an overflow number, it causes an error return -- unless ``cycle == true``.

       But if ``cycle == true``, the count is started again, at the STARTS WITH value (not the MINIMUM value).

       After that, the generated numbers are the same as the numbers that were generated in the previous cycle.

-    **cache**.
-The CACHE value.
+    * ``cache`` -- the CACHE value.
 Type = unsigned integer.
 Default = 0.

       To see the value of a cache, it's necessary to know how Tarantool ensures that the "next value" will always be equal to the "last value" plus the "increment value" -- that is part of the persistence guarantee.
       Therefore Tarantool must store the last value in a persistent way.
-    But that requires updating or logging, and those things takes time.
+      But that requires updating or logging, and those things take time.

       The solution is to cache (say) 20 numbers, and only ensure storage every 20th time.
 That saves time.

       But, if the system goes down unexpectedly, then some of the cached numbers are lost, leaving a gap in the sequence.
       The cache is "per server instance", not "per session" or "per user".

-    **step**.
-The INCREMENT BY value.
+    * ``step`` -- the INCREMENT BY value.
 Type = integer.
 Default = 1.

       Ordinarily this is what is added to the previous value.

 .. _box_schema-sequence_next: